fallen-icarus/cardano-swaps/README.md

 of swap has its own beacon policy, each type is easily distinguishable off-chain while still being easily queryable by end users.

+This modular approach of having a separate script pair for each swap makes it easy to add new kinds of swaps in the future.

 :exclamation: While the spec shows one-way swap datums and redeemers having the same names as the two-way swap datums and redeemers *they are distinct data types*.
 Imagine they are in separate name spaces.